 4) Take in the view from Fondaco dei Tedeschi –

 Moving from a famous attraction in Venice to a somewhat ‘hidden gem’: Fondaco dei Tedeschi.
-This luxury shopping centre has a rooftop terrace which provides breath-taking 360° views over Venice.
-Whatsmore, its free!
+This luxury shopping center has a rooftop terrace that provides breath-taking 360° views over Venice.
+Whatsmore, it’s free!

 Getting a different perspective over Venice is a must, and although this attraction is unlikely to be top of your list of what to do in Venice (as the city has so many fascinating places to visit) I’d certainly rate it as one of the top things to do in Venice in 2 days.

-No doubt you’ve heard of St Marks square or Piazza San Marco as its known in Italian.
-As the largest open space in Vencie, the sqaure is home to must see sites such as St. Mark’s Basilica, the Doge’s Palace (Palazzo Ducale) and San Marco Campanile.
+No doubt you’ve heard of St Marks Square or Piazza San Marco as it’s known in Italian.
+As the largest open space in Venice, the square is home to must-see sites such as St. Mark’s Basilica, the Doge’s Palace (Palazzo Ducale), and San Marco Campanile.

 All of these unique buildings make St Mark’s a very beautiful place.
 However, the infamous Venice Crowds reach their highest number here… I visited the square several times during my trip: I firstly went at mid-day and to be honest found the crowds to be too intense.
 I simply couldn’t enjoy the stunning surroundings due to the sheer amount of people.